fizzed/blaze/README.md

     sys.exec("javac").arg("-version").run();
 };
 ```
-If you still have the `blaze.java` file in the example above then blaze will
+If you still have the `blaze.java` or `blaze.groovy` files in the examples above
-complain you have multiple `blaze.[ext]` files present.
-You could either delete
+then blaze will complain you have multiple `blaze.[ext]` files present.
+You
-`blaze.java` to automatically pickup `blaze.groovy` or you can tell blaze what
+could either delete `blaze.java` or `blaze.groovy` to automatically pickup
-file to run
+`blaze.js` or you can tell blaze what file to run

     java -jar blaze.jar -f blaze.js